-Does antique jewellery or silverware feature on your Christmas wish list this year?
+Do you have antique jewellery or silverware on your wish list?
 Perhaps you are in search of something for a special friend, your mother or father, partner or even a gift you desire yourself.

 The Victorians produced some exquisite jewellery, the era is well known for its superstitious ways.
 Victorians believed heavily in symbolism, this can be seen exhibited very clearly in jewellery that was crafted during the era.

 One such example insect jewellery.
 Butterflies being a popular one from the time, these symbols stood for change, growth and transformation.
 Just think of a butterfly’s life cycle; from a caterpillar to pupa to a beautiful butterfly, this spiritualistic ideology resonated during the era.
 Victorians also believed heavily in lucky charms.
 One of the most popular and well-known charm would be the horseshoe which was a token for good luck and protection from evil.

 Crescent moons were another popular symbol we saw coming from the 19th century.
 Crescent moons were known to celebrate the feminine moon goddess and are therefore associated with female empowerment.
 Similarly to insects, they also represented change when compared to the phases of the moon.
 If you see crescent moons paired with stars, these are symbols of direction and give guidance for ones spirit.

 For centuries, countless cultures and civilisations have believed gems to carry hidden meanings.
 The Romans thought that moonstones were made of solidified rays of the moon.
 However, like a lot of things, these traditions were heavily adapted by the Victorians.

 Suffragette jewellery used three specific gemstone colours to spell out 'GWV' which stood for Give Women Votes.
 Supporters of the cause would secretly wear these colours; Green, White and Violet to show silent advocacy and solidarity.